Vickydmt/neofetch/README.md

 - Supports: `.jpg`, `.png`, `.jpeg`, `.gif`, `.bmp`
 - Cache file to track recently used images: `~/.config/neofetch/last_images.txt`

-Ensure you have at least 5 images in the directory to enable dynamic rotation.
+Ensure that you have created "images" folder and add at least 5 images in the directory to enable dynamic rotation.

 ---